zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - If `RevocationType` is 1 (RFC5280 CRL), then `DataFileSize`, `DataDigest`, `DataDigestType` must be empty.
 - Check that `ProductID` field is provided if and only if `IsPAA` is false and `CRLSignerCertificate` has a PID in its subject.
 - Check that `ProductID` must be equal to the PID in `CRLSignerCertificate`'s subject.
+  - both OID and text versions of PID in a certificate can be supported (either `pid` or `1.3.6.1.4.1.37244.2.2`, see `x509.ToSubjectAsText` method)
 - Check that `VendorID` is equal to the vid in `CRLSignerCertificate`'s subject.
+  - both OID and text versions of VID in a certificate can be supported (either `vid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method)
-- Check that `IssuerSubjectKeyID` is equal to the `CRLSignerCertificate`'s Subject Key Identifier.
+- Check that `IssuerSubjectKeyID` value is equal to the `CRLSignerCertificate`'s Subject Key Identifier (make sure they have the same format before comparison).
 - If `IsPAA` is true, then
   - check that the `CRLSignerCertificate` is a PAA (root certificate, self-signed).
   - If `CRLSignerCertificate` encodes a vid in its subject, then it must be equal to `VendorID` field.